-After this process of conversation is repeated N{conv} times, the information in the vocabulary tables is passed on to offspring by genetic operations.
-The next generation that is composed of also N{pop} individuals, is created by roulette selection based on the scores, where mated vocabulary tables cross over at a randomly-selected point of columns (Fig. 3).
-Then, mutation is performed on each word in the vocabulary tables with some probability P{mut} , where the word is changed to a randomly selected word.
+After this process of conversation is repeated $N{\rm conv}$ times, the information in the vocabulary tables is passed on to offspring by genetic operations.
+The next generation, which is also composed of $N{\rm pop}$ individuals, is created by roulette selection based on the scores, where mated vocabulary tables cross over at a randomly selected point between columns (Figure 3).
+Then, mutation is performed on each word in the vocabulary tables with some probability $P{\rm mut}$, where the word is changed to a randomly selected word.